 So, don’t let it become the center of your approach unless you have already built out every other part of the funnel in full.

 Other examples of pre-funnel content might be live streams, webinars, and podcasts that include conversations with your ideal buyer persona.

 Stampli hosts the Leaders of Modern Finance podcast, where they talk with CFOs and other finance leaders about lessons and strategies they use every day.
 The content itself isn’t necessarily a direct tie-in to their product.
 But it helps them to build an audience of relevant buyers, generate brand awareness, connect with these potential customers.

 Top of the Funnel SaaS Content: Helping Prospects Solve Problems

 In the world of content marketing—especially SaaS content marketing—the top of the funnel is often misunderstood.

-Our take is simple: The top of the funnel starts when a buyer begins to actively learn about or seek a solution to problem that could lead to a purchase.
+Our take is simple: The top of the funnel is when a buyer begins to actively seek information about a problem they’re experiencing.

 In our work with HelloSign, we considered a user to have entered the funnel whenever they began trying to resolve a pain point that could potentially result in a conversion.